 We were not in compliance with the minimum last twelve-month EBITDA covenant under the Fortress Credit Agreement and the Fortress Convertible Note Agreement as of the September 30, 2022 quarterly measurement date, which is an event of default under those agreements.
 In addition, during certain periods subsequent to September 30, 2022, we have not been in compliance with the minimum liquidity covenant under the Fortress Credit Agreement and the Fortress Convertible Note Agreement, which is also an event of default under those agreements.
 We are seeking a waiver with respect to such breaches.
 However, there can be no assurance that the lenders under the Fortress Credit Agreement and the Fortress Convertible Note Agreement will agree to waive the existing covenant breaches.
-Even if the Company receives a waiver with respect to such breaches, based on management's current forecast, absent of additional financing or capital raising, we have concluded it is probable that we will not be in compliance with certain of the financial covenants under the Fortress Credit Agreement and the Fortress Convertible Note Agreement will agree to waive be no assurance that the lenders under the Fortress Credit Agreement and the Fortress Convertible Note Agreement will agree to waive any breaches thereunder that may arise in the future or that we will otherwise be able to remedy such breaches.
-In the absence of waivers or remedies of existing covenant breaches or any additional breaches that may arise in the future, the lenders under the Fortress Credit Agreement and the Fortress Convertible Note Agreement could elect to declare all the funds borrowed thereunder trate under the Fortress Credit Agreement and the Fortress Credit agreement could elect to apply the default interest rate under the Fortress Credit Agreement and the Fortress Credit agreement could elect to terminate their delayed draw commitments thereunder and cease making further loans, and we could be forced into bankruptcy or liquidation.
-In addition, our subordinated t
+Even if the Company receives a waiver with respect to such breaches, based on management's current forecast, absent of additional financing or capital raising, we have concluded it is probable that we will not be in compliance with certain of the financial covenants under the Fortress Credit Agreement and the Fortress Convertible Note Agreement and the Fortress Credit agreement and the Fortress Convertible Note Agreement will agree to waive any breaches there under that may arise in the future or that we will otherwise be able to remedy such breaches.
+In the absence of waivers or remedies of existing covenant breaches or any additional breaches that may arise in the future, the lenders under the Fortress Credit Agreement and the Fortress Convertible Note Agreement could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, and institute foreclosure proceedings against our assets, such lenders could elect to terminate their delayed draw commitments thereunder and cease making further loans, and we could be forced into bankruptcy or liquidation.
+In addition, our subordinated term loan and subordinated debt could be accelerated or required to be paid due to provisions contained within